mrunknown0001/si/README.md

-# Student Info Using Laravel 5.3
+# Gerona Junior College Student Info  (Laravel 5.3)
-Student Information System

-This app is for High School and College
+This app is for High School Gerona Junior College.